W

 Whoodles have the same health issues as poodles and Wheaten terriers.

 Understandably, Whoodles have some of the same health issues as poodles and Wheaten terriers.
 One of those issues is epilepsy.
 This condition is a result of abnormal electrical activity in the dog’s brain.
 It can cause a dog to have seizures.
-These seizures can come in the form of convulsions or a dog can lose consciousness.
+These seizures can come in the form of convulsions, or a dog can lose consciousness.
 This is usually diagnosed in a dog between the ages of 1 and 5 years old.
-Fortunately, there are some medications that can control seizures.
+Fortunately, some medications can control seizures.

 Also, Whoodles are prone to bloat.
-This is when the dog’s stomach becomes twisted trapping food, liquid, and air.
+This is when the dog’s stomach becomes twisted, trapping food, liquid, and air.
 Bloat decreases blood flow to other organs and is very serious.
 Eating food too quickly can lead to bloat.
 Some symptoms include a distended stomach, retching, and trouble breathing.
 A veterinarian can relieve bloat with a special tube or even surgery.
-It’s important for an owner to be aware of the signs of this condition.
+An owner needs to be aware of the signs of this condition.

 Temperament and Behavior